katsutoo/perissables/docs/content-packs.md

 That boundary matters because the goal is to let creators author new data without granting rights to the game runtime itself.

-The reusable pack schema and validation rules live as an MIT library crate in `les-perissables-stories`, alongside the `storycheck` CLI that fronts it, so creators can validate packs without touching the proprietary repo.
-Everything that validates packs depends on the same pinned crate release and conformance corpus: the game loader, `storycheck`, and the proprietary `les-perissables-hub`.
-The hub is a single-crate app, not a multi-crate workspace.
+After Phase 01 creates `les-perissables-stories`, the reusable pack schema and validation rules will live there as an MIT library crate alongside the `storycheck` CLI.
+Everything that validates packs will depend on the same pinned crate release and conformance corpus: the game loader, `storycheck`, and the future proprietary `les-perissables-hub`.
+The planned hub is a single-crate app, not a multi-crate workspace.

 ## Compatibility Rule